Acer Aspire 7 A715-71G-71Q5

 The screen of this Aspire 7 is a 15.6” Full HD IPS screen.
 The hinges are noisy but good, you can open the screen up to 180 degrees.
 The display of the Acer Aspire 7 A715 has very stable viewing angles, and there should be no impact during normal use.
 It’s a decent option that will do for most users, the same one that’s available on the Aspire VX15 and Aspire 5.
 The weakness of this Aspire 7 is certainly autonomy.
 The battery is a 49 Wh unit that, combined with good performance hardware, provides short battery life.
 The premises were all there, but it was slightly disappointing to have around 4 hours of autonomy under normal usage with 50 % screen brightness.
 The autonomy dropped drastically to about 2 and a half hours when accelerated.
 The GTX 1050Ti is activated with more important processes by bringing the fans to run faster to dispose of more heat, thus decreasing the period of power on the laptop.
 When it comes to the I/O, almost everything user would expect from a mid-range multimedia computer is available, which are 3 USB Type A and 1 USB type C ports, HDMI output, LAN, card-reader, Kensington Lock.
 Only one of those USB ports supports USB 3.0 speeds though, and that USB 3.1 Type C port is limited to gen 1 5 Gbps speeds (thus no Thunderbolt 3), but these traits are common in this segment.
 As a side note, most ports are placed on the left side of the laptop, which right-hand users will appreciate.

-Hands-on article by Jagadisa RajarathnamNVIDIA GeForce GTX 1050 Ti (Notebook): Mainstream graphics card based on Nvidia's Pascal architecture and successor to the GeForce GTX 965M.
+Hands-on article by Jagadisa RajarathnamNVIDIA GeForce GTX 1050 Ti (Laptop): Mainstream graphics card based on Nvidia's Pascal architecture and successor to the GeForce GTX 965M.
 Is manufactured in a 14nm process at Samsung and the technical specifications are very similar to the desktop version.
 With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core i7: The Intel Core i7 for laptops is based on the LG1156 Core i5/i7 CPU for desktops.
 The base clock speed of the CPUs is relatively low, but because of a huge Turbo mode, the cores can dynamically overclock to up to 3.2 GHz (920XM).
 Therefore, the CPU can be as fast as high clocked dual-core CPUs (using single threaded applications) but still offer the advantage of 4 cores.
 Because of the large TDP of 45 W / 55 W, the CPU is only intended for large laptops.